krishNA2000000/C-Programs/README.md

     return 0;
 }
+(or) - modified version of your program that correctly handles negative numbers while displaying the two right-most digits of the integral part:

+#include <stdio.h>

+int main() {
+    float number;
+    int integral_part;
+    int last_two_digits;

+    printf("Enter a floating-point number: ");
+    scanf("%f", &number);

+    // Extract the integral part
+    integral_part = (int)number;

+    // Make sure we work with a positive number to get correct last two digits if (integral_part < 0)
+        integral_part = -integral_part;

+    // Extract the last two digits
+    last_two_digits = integral_part % 100;

+    printf("The last two digits of the integral part are: %02d\n", last_two_digits);

+    return 0;
+}
+example Runs:
+Input: -345.78
+Output: The last two digits of the integral part are: 45

+Input: 9.3
+Output: The last two digits of the integral part are: 09

 //write a program that will obtain the length and width of a rectangle from the user and compute its area and perimeter.
 #include <stdio.h>